Kakuho/PenelopeOS/README.md

 ## Building and Running

- from root, type:
+To compile the operating system to an .iso and run, type:

 	make run

+To run gdb for debugging purposes, type:

+	make run-gdb

+To run with qemu interrupt information, type:

+	make run-debug.

-which compiles the operating system to an iso file and spawns a x86_64 processor to run it.
-More details can be found below.
+More details can be found in the GNUMakefiles.